awslabs/flowgger/README.md

 - `syslen`: length-prefixed syslog messages as specified in RFC 5425.
 However, line breaks also act as delimiters, in order to recover from corrupted/invalid entries.

+The session timeout, `timeout` is expressed in seconds.
+If no data are received after this duration, a client session will be automatically closed.

 ### Redis